bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 ## 2: Create a Channel

+TODO: explain what channels represent; its not just a checkout running in isolation

 In order to authenticate your external website to serve the BigCommerce checkout, you must first create a new Channel using the [Channels API](link).

+TODO: "every outlet for selling prods needs to registered with bigcommerce"

 To do this, make a POST request to `https://api.bigcommerce.com/stores/{{store_hash}}/V3/channels`